Compile-time i18n for modern TypeScript apps

 Translate

-Hand translators clean, structured translation files with comments, context, and stable identifiers.
+Hand translators structured files with comments, context, and stable identifiers.

 04